 Being uncomfortable and getting outside of your comfort zone is where the magic happens!

 Now, I totally get it if you’re nervous for your first meeting.
 I felt nervous during my first few REIA Meetings.
 However, here's what I found: I found that the more REIAs I attended, the less nervous I got!

 Once you attend a few REIAs, you’ll get the hang of it, make new business relationships, and start carving your real estate path.

 Remember the bigger picture in all of this.
 You’re probably in real estate to provide for your family, achieve financial freedom, or make a lot of money which in turn will create more time for you to do other things you’re passionate about in life.

 Whatever your “Why” is – keep reminding yourself of this.
-For it will fuel your real estate endeavors and help you to push though any obstacles that come your way.
+For it will fuel your real estate endeavors and help you to push through any obstacles that come your way.